ombulabs/blog/_posts/2020-03-07-Team-Retreat.md

 At our team retreat, we talked about company culture, discussed our mentorship program, and gathered ideas to improve our systems and processes.

 However, a good agenda must also include fun activities.
-A system we found effective was to intercalate presentations and discussions with fun team activities.
+A system we found effective was to break up presentations and discussions with fun team activities.
 This way, the day doesn't get boring and we can foster better discussions.

 # The Activities